siddharthnaik7/hr-analytics-employee-attrition-sas/README.md

-# hr-analytics-employee-attrition-sas
-HR Analytics Employee Attrition - Kaggle (SAS, Supervised Learning)
+# HR Analytics Employee Attrition

 ●	Kaggle Link: https://www.kaggle.com/lnvardanyan/hr-analytics

 ●	Experimented with various supervised learning methods using SAS to study the characteristics of employees that are more prone to turn-over (attrition).
 Performed data cleaning, data exploration and graphical exploration.

-●	Analyzed the performances of all the methods used.
+●	Analyzed the performances of all the models used.

+## Models Developed:

+  o Logistic Regression

+  o Clustering

+  o Decision Tree

+  o Depthwise Seperable Model

+  o Fine Tuning with VGG19 Model

+  o VGG19 Model with Oversampling

+  o Densenet Model